secretflow/scql/docs/index.rst

 ----------

 - **Guides**:
+  :doc:`How to deploy an SCQL cluster in centralized mode</topics/deployment/how-to-deploy-centralized-cluster>` |
-  :doc:`How to deploy an SCQL cluster </topics/deployment/how-to-deploy-a-cluster>`
+  :doc:`How to deploy an SCQL cluster in P2P mode</topics/deployment/how-to-deploy-p2p-cluster>`

 - **Reference**:
   :doc:`SCQL system config </reference/engine-config>`